 2. Mental Health Issues

 Elderly clients are at greater risk for mental health concerns, including depression, anxiety, and social isolation.
 Loss of loved ones, changes in living situations, and physical limitations can all contribute to feelings of loneliness and depression.
 Geriatric social workers can provide emotional support, counseling, and referrals to mental health professionals when needed.
-They can also facilitate social connections and activities that promote social engagement and combat isolation.
+They can also facilitate social connections and activities that promote engagement, such as adult activity books or community hobby groups.

 3. Caregiver Stress